Tag Archives: caregiver

 Make them feel safe:

-Using the latest technologies, such as wireless alarm systems and sensors to detect falls, can give seniors the peace of mind they deserve.
+Using the latest upgrades to home safety, such as personal medical alarm technology and sensors to detect falls, can give seniors the peace of mind they deserve.
 Other less obvious solutions include installing an intelligent alarm system, putting a lock on the front door, and removing items in the home that could be considered hazardous.
 If they’re living in a nursing home, you’re going to want to ensure that they’re staying safe there too.
 In cases like this, inform them of a nearby Nursing Home Abuse Center for additional help.

 Find a hobby or activity that they may enjoy: